quang-do-se/aws-certs/devops/study-note.md

 - **cfn-hup**: Use to check for updates to metadata and execute custom hooks when changes are detected
   - For example, when EC2 instance's metadata is updated by CloudFormation, `cfn-init` is not run again and has to be triggered by `cfn-hup`. `cfn-init` is only when stack is freshly created.
 This allows us to keep the same EC2 instance and just update its metadata instead of deleting it and deploying a new one.
+  - `cfn-hup.conf` configuration file: The `cfn-hup.conf` file stores the name of the stack and the AWS credentials that the cfn-hup daemon targets.
+  - `hooks.conf` configuration file: The user actions that the cfn-hup daemon calls periodically are defined in the `hooks.conf` configuration file.
+  - `hooks.d` directory: The cfn-hup daemon parses and loads each file in this directory.
+If any hooks in the hooks.d directory have the same name as a hook in hooks.conf, the hooks will be merged (meaning hooks.d will overwrite hooks.conf for any values that both files specify).

 #### ChangeSets

 - When you update a stack, you need to know what changes before it happens for greater confidence.